timghill/GladsGP/README.md

 The project structure is:

  * `src/`: shared code for setting up experiments and analyzing outputs
- * `experiments/`: individual directories for each model experiment
+ * `experiments/`: individual directories for model experiments
  * `examples/`: example notebooks for GP emulation of univariate and multivariate simulation outputs

 Each directory has a README file to describe the contents.

 ## Installation

-The analysis source code has been tested against python 3.11 (the specified versions explicitly do not work with python 3.12).
+The analysis source code has been tested against python 3.11.
 Package requirements are listed in `requirements.txt`, and it is recommended to use a virtual environment to manage versions.
 For example

 ```
 virtualenv --python 3.11 pyenv/